Tim Lau

 about me

-I am a qualified integrative counsellor with experience supporting clients with a variety of challenges, including:
+I am a qualified Integrative counsellor* and trauma-informed practitioner who works one-to-one with adults.
+I have experience supporting clients with a variety of challenges, including:

 - Anxiety